 Located in north-western Europe bordering multiple other European countries as well as being the biggest Western European country, France holds an advantageous geographical position.
 There are 13 regions of metropolitan France, including Corsica and 5 overseas regions.

 France includes a number of overseas territories in its sovereignty.
 These are Guadeloupe, Martinique, Saint-Martin, Saint-Barthélemy, Saint Pierre and Miquelon (Atlantic Ocean); Reunion Island, Mayotte, the French Southern and Antarctic Lands (Indian Ocean); and French Polynesia, New Caledonia, Wallis and Futuna (Pacific Ocean).

 France’s population is approximately 68 million, making it the second-most populated country in Europe after Germany.
 The population continues to increase over the years, though at a slower pace since 2015.
 This is primarily due to a rise in immigration – France ranks 20th in the world for migrant intake.
 France also has one of the longest life expectancies, at 82.5 years old (2019).

-As a highly developed country and one of Europe’s founding members, France has the fifth-largest economy in the world.
+As a highly developed country and one of Europe’s founding members, France has the seventh-largest economy in the world.
 Its GDP value represents 4.17% of the world economy, with a total GDP of 2.832 trillion USD (2020).
 The French GPP (gross private product) growth is stable, with an increase of 1.6% in 2018.